tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson1.md

 Next, we'll convert the SAM into a compressed, binary format called BAM in order to process it further.

 ```
-samtools view -S -b sarscov2.sam > sarscov2.bam
+samtools view -bo sarscov2.bam sarscov2.sam
 ```

+We've used options `-bo` to specify `BAM` output to a specific file.
-It is not human readable, so we use samtools to view BAM files:
+'BAM` files are not human readable, so we use samtools to view:

 ```
 samtools view sarscov2.bam | head